ZlayneV/SimpleToDo/README.md

 Describe any challenges encountered while building the app.
 - I had trouble with mostly the coding part, just trying to understand the code.
 - I had a few problems trying to translate mac instructions to windows.
-- i had trouble with constraints and some layout features during the designing portion.
+- I had trouble with constraints and some layout features during the designing portion.

 ## License